★ Now Enrolling — Summer 2026

 High school and college-age students.
 No prior financial knowledge is needed — just a willingness to think, engage, and be challenged.
 Students who show up ready to participate get the most out of it.

-Where does it meet?
+Where and when does it meet?

 Wisco Coffee Company, 307 Watson St, Ripon, WI.
-Tuesdays and Thursdays, April 14 through May 7.
-Class times will be confirmed upon enrollment.
+Tuesdays and Thursdays, May 19 – June 11, 2026 from 4:00–6:00pm.

 Should my student pay for it themselves?